-The cumulative effect is that the cost of payment processing services is higher for those businesses than for low risk “regular,” businesses.
+To put it bluntly, the cost of payment processing services is much higher for those deemed as a High-Risk business type than those considered lower risk “regular,” retail style businesses.

-You may be surprised to learn that old-fashioned bricks and mortar furniture stores are considered high risk!
-Read on to find out why.
+You may also be surprised to learn that old-fashioned brick and mortar furniture stores are also considered High-Risk!
+Read on to find out why these merchants business types pay higher merchant account rates & fees.

 Here’s the thing.
-Banks and card processing companies know that high risk businesses cost more to handle.
-If fraud or chargebacks occur and the business cannot or will not make the necessary refund, additional resources are employed to assist both the consumer as well as the merchant.
-Procedures are put in place and sponsoring banks start working on mitigating any potential losses that might follow.
+Banks and credit card processing companies know that high-risk businesses cost more to manage on many different levels.
+If fraud or chargebacks occur, bad things happen.
+If the business cannot or will not make the necessary refund, additional resources are employed.
+These resources assist both the consumer as well as the merchant while also preventing loses for the payment service provider.

-Even if only a limited number of businesses get into difficulties that cannot be resolved, it could potentially represent major losses for the card processor.
-You can see why costs are higher than for regular “low risk” business merchant accounts, as they will need to cover those occasional losses.
+Even if only a limited number of businesses on a specific portfolio get into difficulties that cannot be resolved, it could potentially represent major losses for the credit card processor and sponsoring bank.
+You can now see why costs are higher than for regular “low risk” business merchant accounts.
+High-Risk Merchant Account Rates & Fees are charged to help cover those occasional losses.

-It’s important to be very clear about what to expect before you sign a contract with a service provider.
+It’s important to be very clear about what rates & fees to expect before you sign a contract with a service provider.
 Yes, you do need a merchant account to do business but you don’t want to pay excessive charges that will simply erode your profits excessively.
+Understanding High-Risk Merchant Account Rates & Fees will help you make the right decision when choosing the right processor to handle your credit card processing needs.

-There is no straight answer to what you will pay.
-It really all does depend on what terms and conditions a service provider offers you.
-However, you can usually expect costs to be an additional 2% to 5% more than for a low-risk merchant.
+Unfortunately, there is no straight answer to what you will pay.
+It really depends on what overall terms and conditions a service provider offers you.
+However, you can usually expect costs to be an additional 2% to 5% more than for a low-risk merchant on average.

 Be prepared for actions that could impact your cash flow as well as your overall charges and fees: